2004 United States presidential election in Tennessee

-The 2004 United States presidential election in Tennessee took place on November 2, 2004, and was part of the 2004 United States presidential election.
-Voters chose 11 representatives, or electors to the Electoral College, who voted for president and vice president.
+The 2004 United States presidential election in Tennessee was held on November 2, 2004, and was part of the 2004 United States presidential election.
+Voters chose 11 representatives, or electors, to the Electoral College, who voted for president and vice president.

 Tennessee was won by incumbent President George W. Bush by a 14.30% margin of victory.
 Prior to the election, all 12 news organizations considered this a state Bush would win, or otherwise a red state.
 In the past 14 presidential elections, the Republican nominee won ten of them.
 The state trended more Republican by 10.43 points from Bush's performance in 2000.
 Bush won most of the counties and congressional districts in the state.
-Third party and independent candidates made up just 0.68% of the vote.
+Third-party and independent candidates made up just 0.68% of the vote.

-As of 2020, this is the last time that the following counties have voted Democratic in a presidential election: Trousdale County, Humphreys County, Grundy County, Lake County, Benton County, Overton County, Smith County, Lauderdale County, Van Buren County, Stewart County, Perry County, and Clay County.
-This is also the last time that Tennessee has voted to the right of Arkansas, or to the left of Georgia on a presidential level.
+As of 2024, this is the last time that the following counties have voted Democratic in a presidential election: Trousdale County, Humphreys County, Grundy County, Lake County, Benton County, Overton County, Smith County, Lauderdale County, Van Buren County, Stewart County, Perry County, and Clay County.

-Primaries

-The 2004 Tennessee primary took place on February 10, 2004, as part of the 2004 United States Democratic presidential primaries.
-The delegate allocation is Proportional. the candidates are awarded delegates in proportion to the percentage of votes received and is open to anyone.
-A total of 69 (of 85) delegates are awarded proportionally.
-A 15 percent threshold is required to receive delegates.
-Frontrunner John Kerry won the primary with Senator John Edwards and former general Wesley Clark both obtaining over 20% and receiving delegates.

-Kerry won most of the counties and all the congressional districts.
-Although, Kerry didn't do well in the middle of the state, winning the 4th, 5th, and 6th CDs with less than 40% of the vote.
-Edwards won 4 counties in the state.
-In Sullivan County, Tennessee Edwards obtained 42% of the vote but lost to Kerry with a small margin.
-Clark gained over 30% of the vote in just 2 counties, including his best performance in Montgomery County, TN.
-The largest turnout came from Shelby County and Davidson County.